gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 If this is your first time using DNAnexus, or if you are unsure about how some things work, please read this page.
 However, be aware that it is not mandatory to complete the tutorial.

-For more detailed information, you can check the [official documentation](https://dnanexus.gitbook.io/uk-biobank-rap) for a [quickstart](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/quickstart) or about the [key concepts](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/key-concepts).
+For more detailed information, you can check the [official documentation](https://dnanexus.gitbook.io/uk-biobank-rap) for a [quickstart](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/quickstart) or about the [key concepts](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/key-concepts) of the platform.

 ## Execution